drivet/website/content/blog/technical/theremin-build.md

 I stood a much better chance of accomplishing (1) if I bought the kit.
 I stood a much better chance of accomplishing (2) if I built one from scratch.
 I eventually decided to try for both; I bought the kit and started the process of buying the component parts separately.

+This blog entry will detail the steps involved in putting together the kit;
-My success on that score will be detailed in subsequent blog entries.
+my success (or lack of it) in building the project from scratch will be detailed in subsequent blog entries.

 ## Building the Theremin